populationgenomics/cpg-infrastructure/README.md

 ## Context

-Date: August, 2022
+Date: August, 2022 (updated 2026)

-> The CPG’s current infrastructure has been in place for 2 years.
-With the addition of Azure as well as GCP, now is a good time to reconsider how we achieve certain infrastructure components for future proofing.

-To manage infrastructure across GCP and Azure, as suggested by Greg Smith (Microsoft), we should write an abstraction on top of Pulumi for spinning up infrastructure in GCP and Azure without having to duplicate the “infrastructure design”.
+The abstraction on top of Pulumi was originally introduced so infrastructure could be described once and spun up on more than one cloud.
+As of 2026 only GCP is targeted; the abstraction is retained so the dry-run backend stays pluggable.

 Structure: